Kerbalism/Kerbalism/docs/habitat.rst

 Atmospheric control
 -------------------
-Atmospheric conditions inside a vessel are regulated by Life Support Systems (LSS) fitted into manned parts or by the External Life Support Unit (ECLSS).
+Atmospheric conditions inside a vessel are regulated by Life Support Systems (`LSS <kerbals.html#lss>`_) fitted into manned parts or by the External Life Support Unit (`ECLSS <kerbals.html#lss>`_).
 Each vessel has a number of configurable LSS slots that can be configured into an assortment of different LSS processes.
 The number of slots is upgradeable by purchasing the Slot Upgrade in the Electronics section of the Tech Tree.
 Also as you progress through the Tech Tree more options become available for the LSS slots.

-The internal atmospheric pressure is regulated by the Pressure Controller, this unit is used to overcome the losses from leaks and for pressurizing inflatable habitats.
+The internal atmospheric pressure is regulated by the `Pressure Controller <kerbals.html#lss>`_, this unit is used to overcome the losses from leaks and for pressurizing inflatable habitats.

-The CO2 level is regulated by the Scrubber, this unit is used to scrub from the atmosphere the CO2 that the Kerbal's exhale.
-The greenhouse can also be used to remove CO2 from the atmosphere.
+The CO2 level is regulated by the `Scrubber <kerbals.html#lss>`_, this unit is used to scrub from the atmosphere the CO2 that the Kerbal's exhale.
+The `greenhouse <kerbals.html#greenhouse>`_ can also be used to remove CO2 from the atmosphere.

-The humidity level is regulated by the Humidity Controller, this unit removes the excess moisture in the atmosphere and recycles the moisture into clean water.
+The humidity level is regulated by the `Humidity Controller <kerbals.html#lss>`_, this unit removes the excess moisture in the atmosphere and recycles the moisture into clean water.

 ----------